 "At its very basic level, prophecy is about love and hope and affirmation to us.
 Even Jeremiah spoke to those who were about ready to be exiled and under 70 years of captivity that ...
 God knows the plans He has for us, for peace and for a future filled with hope.
 In 1 Corinthians, Paul says prophecy is for edification, exhortation and comfort.
 We need to shy away from anything else because that's not God."

-To find out more about how to weigh a word of knowledge, listen to the podcast below.
+To find out more about how to weigh a word of knowledge, listen to this episode of the Charisma Connection podcast, and be sure to check out Sawvelle's own podcast, Empowered for Purpose, also on the Charisma Podcast Network.